prplecake/online_actogram/README.md

 [![Contributors][6]][7]

-For a list of all contributors, please see `the GitHub Contributors graph <https://github.com/circadiaware/webactogram/graphs/contributors>`_ and the `commits history <https://github.com/circadiaware/webactogram/commits/master>`_.
+For a list of all contributors, please see [the GitHub Contributors graph](https://github.com/circadiaware/webactogram/graphs/contributors) and the [commits history](https://github.com/circadiaware/webactogram/commits/master).

 ## License